vadimkholodilo/ros-development-environment/README.md

 # ros-development-environment

 This repository provides a development environment for the Robotic Operating System (ROS).
 More information about ROS can be found at [ros.org](https://ros.org).
+It also includes Introbotix packages to interact with their robots.
+You can find more information about their robots at [www.trossenrobotics.com](https://www.trossenrobotics.com/m/interbotix)
 ## Prerequisites

 Before you get started, make sure you have the following software installed on your machine: